WhimsicalWill/AccessibleRL/SAC/README.md

 # Conceptual Overview

-Deep Deterministic Policy Gradient (DDPG) is the continuous analog of Deep Q-Network (DQN).
-Instead of producing discrete actions, DDPG produces continuous-valued actions.

-The main practical issue that DDPG addresses is the problem of finding the best action in a continuous space.
-In the discrete setting, a critic function makes the action policy trivial.
-It must simply look at the critic's evaluation of each (state, action) pair, and take the action with the highest predicted value.
-However, the equivalent in a continuous setting is impossible.

-In contrast to DQN, DDPG is an Actor Critic algorithm.
-This implementation uses Deep NN function approximators for choosing a continuous action vector (`actor`) and for  evaluating (state, action) pairs (`critic`).
+Soft Actor Critic (SAC) is an `off-policy` RL algorithm that uses a `stochastic policy` and works with environments that have `continuous action spaces`.
+It learns two independent critic networks to curb overestimation bias, and is similar to `DDPG` and `TD3`.
+Much of SAC's stability comes from its stochastic nature and `entropy regularization`.

+Taken from OpenAI's Spinning Up docs: "A central feature of SAC is entropy regularization.
+The policy is trained to maximize a trade-off between expected return and entropy, a measure of randomness in the policy.
+This has a close connection to the exploration-exploitation trade-off: increasing entropy results in more exploration, which can accelerate learning later on.
+It can also prevent the policy from prematurely converging to a bad local optimum."

 # Networks

-- Actor is a Deep NN with one hidden layer that maps states -> actions
+- Actor is a Deep NN with one hidden layer that maps states -> normal distribution on actions
 - Critic is a Deep NN with one hidden layer that maps (state, action) -> value
+- ValueNetwork is a Deep NN with on ehidden layer mapping states -> values

-DDPG also has a `target_actor` and `target_critic` which are frozen copies of the actual `actor` and `target` that lag slowly behind them and provide a stable learning target for both networks.
+SAC also has a `target_value` which is a frozen copy of the actual `value` network that lags slowly behind it and provides a stable learning target.

+Note: not all implementations of SAC have a separate Value function, but this implementation does.

 # Learn Function

-A batch of (s, a, r, s) transitions are sampled from the replay buffer uniformly.
+A batch of (s, a, r, s') transitions are sampled from the replay buffer uniformly.

+The three networks are updated in the learn function, but keep in mind that the order that they are updated is arbitrary and inconsequential.
+This implementation updates the `value` network, `actor`, and then finally the `critic`

+The `value` networks loss is formulated as the Mean Squared Error (MSE) between the `value` networks prediction of the state values and the `value_target` which approximates the expected value of the states plus the `entropy regularization`.
+A gradient step is taken in the space of the `value` networks parameters in order to minimize this MSE loss.

+For its update, the `actor` uses the minimum value of both critics as a proxy that tells it which parts of the environment are high value.
+We feed our actor model's action into the target critic, and maximize the average critic values minus plus the actor's bonus for acting with higher uncertainty.
+Then we take  take a gradient step in the direction that maximizes this metric across the whole batch of transitions.

+The `critic` loss is formulated as the MSE between the critic's predictions and the One-step TD Targets.
+This TD Target uses the `target_value` network output to construct the target.
+A gradient step is taken in the direction that minimizes this loss across the whole batch of transitions.

 One step TD targets are computed for each transition.
-The target is computed as the reward added to the discounted target critic value of the next state action pair.
-Since we only have access to the resultant state, we use the target_actor to compute the action.
+The target is computed as the reward added to the discounted `target_value` network's value prediction of the next state.

-The critic loss is formulated as the Mean Squared Error (MSE) between the critic's predictions and the One-step TD Targets.
-A gradient step is taken in the direction that minimizes this loss across the whole batch of transitions.

-For the actor update, we use the critic as a proxy that tells us which parts of the environment are high value.
-We feed our actor model's action into the target critic, and take a gradient step in the direction that maximizes the average critic values across the whole batch of transitions.
-This is the gradient of the predicted value w.r.t. the actor model's parameters, so the gradient step only modifies the actor's parameters.

-Then we update our `target_actor` and `target_critic` which lag behind the actual `actor` and `critic`.
-This is implemented by taking an `exponentially weighted average` of the past parameters of the `actor` and `critic`
+Then we update our `target_value` network which lags behind the actual `value` network.
+This is implemented by taking an `exponentially weighted average` of the past parameters of the `value` network.

 # Other Information

 - Uses a replay buffer
-- Uses Ornstein Uhlenbeck noise (OU Noise)
-    - This is correlated noise that is added to actions to induce exploration, and has a tendency to drift back towards zero.
-- Networks use a specific weight initialization from the DDPG paper
+- This implementation uses a Value Network
+- The stochasticity of the policy and the entropy regularization takes care of exploration.
+- Actions are sampled from a normal during training, but the mean action is taken during evaluation time.